reshelmagbero/spynapp/README.md

-# Spyn Project and Task Management App
+# Spyn Project Management

+A new Flutter project.

+## Getting Started

+FlutterFlow projects are built to run on the Flutter _stable_ release.